Breeding Location:

 Breeding and Nesting

-Greater Scaup: Builds a nest of decaying plant material and down very close to the water and somtimes floating on water.
+Greater Scaup: They breed on the tundra and in the boreal forest zones from Iceland across northern Scandinavia, northern Russia, northern Siberia and the western North American Arctic.
+They build a nest of decaying plant material and down close to or floating on the water.
 Five to eleven dark olive buff eggs are incubated by the female for 24 to 28 days.
-One brood per year.
+They have one brood per year.

 Foraging and Feeding